mconigliaro/mcddns/README.md

 ### Writing Providers

 A provider is any class that inherits from `AddressProvider` or `DNSProvider`.
-In production mode, Python modules/packages prefixed with `updatemyip_` will automatically be imported from the following locations:
+In production mode, Python modules/packages prefixed with `mcddns_` will automatically be imported from the following locations:

-1. `$XDG_CONFIG_HOME/updatemyip/providers`
+1. `$XDG_CONFIG_HOME/mcddns/providers`
-1. `/etc/updatemyip/providers`
+1. `/etc/mcddns/providers`
 1. [sys.path](https://docs.python.org/3/library/sys.html#sys.path)

-Example: If you create a file at `$XDG_CONFIG_HOME/updatemyip/providers/updatemyip_foo.py` with a class named `Bar` that inherits from one of the `Provider` subclasses, your module can be referenced (e.g. in command-line options) as `foo.Bar`.
+Example: If you create a file at `$XDG_CONFIG_HOME/mcddns/providers/mcddns_foo.py` with a class named `Bar` that inherits from one of the `Provider` subclasses, your module can be referenced (e.g. in command-line options) as `foo.Bar`.

 #### Provider Methods